FUEL GENERATORS AS INTEGRATED

 estimate of your generator run time.

-are talking about in the paragraph above.
-Say you have a dual Outback
+heck we are talking about in the paragraph above: Say you have an

-estimated daily energy usage of 4,000 watt-hours.
-The maximum charging
+batteries and an estimated daily energy usage of 4,000 watt-hours.

 calculate the hours of generator run time required to replenish the